DIY Glue and Ink Resist Mixed Media Technique

 Here’s what you’ll need:

-Tombow Dual Brush Pens (I used their new galaxy set)
+Tombow Dual Brush Pens (affiliate link) - I used their galaxy set

 1. Scribble ink onto the blending palette.
 2. Mist it with water.